UCLALibrary/fester/src/main/scripts/festerize/README.md

   --server TEXT    URL the Fester service we are using.
 Default:
                    https://iiif.library.ucla.edu
   --endpoint TEXT  Service endpoint to use.
 Default: /collections --out TEXT       Folder to store the results of festerizing.
-Default:
-                   ./output
+Default: output --iiifhost TEXT  IIIF-host this collection uses.
+Optional, no default.
   --loglevel TEXT  Log level for Festerizer logs.
 Default: INFO, can also be
                    DEBUG or ERROR
   --help           Show this message and exit.